PyDrocsid/documentation/docs/cogs/information/user_info.md

 # User Info

-This cog contains some commands to show information about Discord user accounts.
+This cog contains commands to show information about Discord user accounts.

 ## `user`
-The `.user` command shows general information about a given user.
+The `.user` command shows general information about the requested user.

 ```css
 .[userinfo|user|uinfo|userstats] [user]